What is Hygraph and how does it work with Next.js?

 Features & Capabilities

-Content federation in Hygraph allows you to pull in content from multiple sources (such as WordPress, custom APIs, Airtable, etc.) and expose it through a single GraphQL API.
-This reduces workarounds and accelerates builds for projects with complex content requirements.
-More details can be found in the Hygraph documentation.
+Yes, Hygraph's content federation feature allows you to pull in content from multiple sources (such as WordPress, custom APIs, Airtable, etc.) and expose it through a single GraphQL API.
+This reduces the need for workarounds and accelerates builds for complex content requirements.
+Note: Setting up federation with highly custom legacy systems may require additional integration work.
+Source: original_webpage

 What security and compliance certifications does Hygraph have?